 Overarching Need as identified in By 2024, all students will meet their individual subgroup performance targets as CNA Section 3.2 established through the state and district accountability models.
-Root Cause # 1 NFES students are not performing at high levels as indicated by proficient and distinguished performances on on Reading/ELA and Math Ga.
+Root Cause # 1 NFES students are not performing at high levels as indicated by proficient and distinguished performances on Reading/ELA and Math Ga.
 Milestones and local assessments.
 Student Lexile levels are below expectations.
-Lack of true differentiation of instruction Lack of common assessment in all subject areas Lack of rubrics for all subject areas Time management for teaching Science and SS is also a factor.
-Goal By 2024, all students will meet their individual subgroup performance targets as established through the state and district accountability models.
+Lack of true differentiation of instruction Lack of common assessment in all subject areas Time management for teaching Science and SS is also a factor.
+Lack of rigor within the standards Lack of deconstructing the standards Goal By 2024, all students will meet their individual subgroup performance targets as established through the state and district accountability models.

-Action Step Grade levels will meet monthly for mandatory planning to plan for and create common assessments for all subjects.
+Action Step Instruct all teachers on the model of deconstructing the standards.

-Funding Sources N/A
+Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

-Success Criteria for Monthly Meeting agendas and sign-in sheets
+Professional Capacity

+Supportive Learning Environment

+Method for Monitoring Monthly PLC Meetings

-Implementation
+Implementation Vertical planning Meetings

+Classroom observations

+TKES Evaluations

-Success Criteria for Impact on Teaching and Learning
+Method for Monitoring Teaching and Learning

-Student Achievement
+Effectiveness

 Position/Role Responsible Faculty and Administration

 Timeline for Implementation Weekly